life-itself/artearthtech.com/content/blog/2018-01-24-ills-of-capitalism-ills-possibility-of-abundance-and-limits-of-land.md

 ## Possibilities of Abundance

-BUT!
-This is changing for twO, linked, reasons:
+But!
+This is changing for two, linked, reasons:

 - Abundance -- growing wealth and the machine age
 - The digital, data revolution and its costless sharing

 First, we have (growing) abundance -- at least in some significant portions of the world.
 In it simplest form abundance is the fact that we have grown dramatically materially and technologically wealthier.
-As we get materially wealthier, new material wealth will do ever less for our well-being -- compare a man needing the food to keep him alive and a man needing to have an extra vacation.
-In addition, our systems of production have gradually evolved so that we have machines (ever more cheaply) to help perform the production.
+As we get materially wealthier, new material wealth will do ever less for our well-being -- compare a man needing the food to keep him alive and a man "needing" an extra car.
+In addition, our systems of production have gradually evolved so that we have ever cheaper machines to help perform production ever more cheaply -- and machines that make machines.

 The second point is the digital, data revolution.[^is-it-diff] Data is different.
 It reproduces costlessly and is naturally shared.
 It is fundamentally different from the physical economy we have been in for the last ten thousand years.